 • Write skew: An update transaction based upon stale data.

-To deal with some of the anomalies mentioned above, engineers in academia and the industry came up with the concept of isolation levels.
-Although these isolation levels are well-understood, it’s advisable to read the documentation of the specific databases multiple times before attempting to use them.
+To deal with some of the anomalies mentioned above, engineers in academia and the industry developed the concept of isolation levels.
+Although these isolation levels are well understood, it’s advisable to read the documentation of the specific databases multiple times before attempting to use them.
 Generally speaking, the more guarantees a database provides, the slower operations will be.

 • Read committed: Allows for no dirty reads and no dirty writes.